firmai/financial-machine-learning/README.md

 ### 🔍 Research and Project Opportunities

 We offer a wide range of projects that cater to various interests and expertise within machine learning and finance.
-Some of the exciting areas you could explore include:
+Some of the exciting recent projects include:

 - **Predictive Modeling with GitHub Logs:** Develop models to predict market trends and investment opportunities using GitHub activity and developer data.
-- **Alternative Data Analysis:** Explore non-traditional data sources such as social media sentiment, satellite imagery, or web traffic to enhance financial forecasting.
+- **Satallite Data Analysis:** Explore non-traditional data sources such as social media sentiment, satellite imagery, or web traffic to enhance financial forecasting.
 - **Data Imputation Techniques:** Investigate new methods for handling missing or incomplete data to improve the robustness and accuracy of our models.
-- **Time Series Forecasting:** Create models to accurately predict financial time series data, aiding in better investment strategies.
-- **Anomaly Detection in Financial Transactions:** Build systems to identify unusual patterns that could indicate fraud or other irregular activities.
-- **Portfolio Optimization using Machine Learning:** Apply machine learning techniques to optimize asset allocation and maximize returns.
-- **Natural Language Processing for Financial Reports:** Extract meaningful insights from financial documents and news articles to inform investment decisions.
-- **Sentiment Analysis on Market News:** Analyze sentiment from news sources to gauge market sentiment and its impact on stock prices.
-- **Reinforcement Learning for Trading Strategies:** Develop adaptive trading strategies using reinforcement learning to maximize investment returns.

 ### 🌐 Why Join Sov.ai?